 Many people love traveling and seeing new places, but there’s one part of travel that isn’t so fun: flying.
-For some, flying is simply a hassle, thanks to high fares, airport delays, and lost luggage.
+For some, flying is simply a hassle, thanks to high fares, flight delays, and lost luggage.
 But for other travelers, flying is more than inconvenient; it’s terrifying.

 Fear of flying can be caused by a number of factors, including claustrophobia or a fear of heights.
-Many fearful flyers feel irrational anxiety that their plane will malfunction and crash, no matter how many times they hear the statistics about how safe flying is compared to driving.
+Many nervous flyers feel irrational anxiety that their plane will malfunction and crash, no matter how many times they hear the statistics about how safe flying is compared to driving.
 Other travelers worry about terrorist hijackings or panic at the idea that they’re not in control of the aircraft that’s carrying them.

 No matter why you’re scared of flying, there are certain steps you can take to help alleviate your fears.
-Whether or not to fly is a personal decision, and one that no one else can make for you.
+To fly or not to fly is a personal decision, and one that no one else can make for you.
 But for those of you who are determined not to let this change your way of life, below are a few tips for overcoming your fear of flying.

 Before Your Trip